dazuma/toys/toys/README.md

 OptionParser boilerplate and common functionality.

-Toys was designed to address those problems by providing a framework for writing and organizing command line scripts.
-You provide the actual script functionality, and Toys takes care of all the other details expected from a good command line tool.
+Toys was designed to address those problems by providing a framework for writing and organizing your own command line scripts.
+You provide the actual functionality, and Toys takes care of all the other details expected from a good command line tool.
 It provides a streamlined interface for defining and handling command line flags and positional arguments, and sensible ways to